 Treatment of disseminated candidiasis

-- Systemic antifungal therapy (prolonged treatment in many cases): specific recommendations for different organ infections are detailed in current guidelines.
+- Systemic antifungal therapy (prolonged treatment in many cases): specific recommendations for different organ infections are detailed in current USA-based guidelines.

 - Removal of the source of infection or of the precipitating factors, if feasible (eg, remove indwelling devices, treatment of immunocompromise).